 Deloitte Global’s survey reveals a number of challenges to board oversight of digital, cyber, and new technologies including: an overreliance on management, deficits in tech fluency, vague tech governance structures, poorly defined management information, and unclear links between technology and strategy.

 A sound understanding of technology and its benefits may help speed up digital transformation.
 Deloitte Global’s survey highlighted considerable difficulties in measuring success of tech investments, in fact, four in 10 respondents say their biggest challenge is demonstrating cause and effect between technology investments and growth.
-One in three say that focusing too much on ROI and short-term gains dominates thinking, instead of focusing on long-term value measures.
-Additionally, one in four say the biggest barrier to identifying investment ROI is their organization’s fragmented reporting and use of separate KPIs, and metrics to assess outcomes.
+One in three say that focussing too much on ROI and short-term gains dominates thinking, instead of focussing on long-term value measures.
+Additionally, one in four say the biggest barrier to identifying investment ROI is their organisation’s fragmented reporting and use of separate KPIs, and metrics to assess outcomes.

 A competitive disadvantage

 This lack of experience could put investment at risk, and ultimately lead to a competitive disadvantage.
-Nearly half of respondents (49%) say their organization isn’t investing enough in technology to meet the key strategic objectives of outpacing the competition and addressing opportunities and risks.
-In fact, C-suite respondents were seven percentage points more likely than directors to say their organization needs to step up investment.
+Nearly half of respondents (49%) say their organisation isn’t investing enough in technology to meet the key strategic objectives of outpacing the competition and addressing opportunities and risks.
+In fact, C-suite respondents were seven percentage points more likely than directors to say their organisation needs to step up investment.

 Opportunities to increase technology engagement

 Deloitte Global’s survey paints a portrait of a boardroom that’s not as connected as it wants to be with technology—however respondents offered productive next steps to become more effective stewards of digital, cyber, and new technologies.